Frog Legs

 Avoid

-- Strong ammonia, sulfur, or off-odors
+- Strong ammonia, fishy, or sour smell indicating bacterial growth

 Where to Find